wp-plugins/media-file-renamer/readme.txt

 Tags: rename, file, media, management, image, renamer Requires at least: 3.0.4
 Tested up to: 3.1
-Stable tag: 0.2
+Stable tag: 0.3

-This plugins allows you to rename physically the media files using their titles, and update theirs links in the posts.
+This plugins allows you to rename physically the media files by updating their titles.
+It also updates theirs links in the posts automatically.

 == Description ==